sgolebiewski-intel/edge-microvisor-toolkit-standalone-node/standalone-node/docs/design-proposals/AB-update.md

 1. Update the edge node with the latest version of the EMT image.
 2. Update the edge node with the older version of the EMT image.
-3. Provision the EN with a specific profile (EMT Non-RT) that includes K3s and Docker, and then update the EMT image.
+3. Provision the edge node with a specific profile (EMT Non-RT) that includes K3s and Docker, and then update the EMT image.
 4. Test the system's ability to handle unexpected or incorrect EMT image versions and its fallback mechanism